hackergrrl/osm-p2p-import/README.md

 This is useful if you have a very large OSM dataset that would otherwise be too slow to insert directly into `osm-p2p-db`.

+## How much faster?

+`smaller.xml`: 1.4mb
+- osm-p2p-server: 10.5s
+- osm-p2p-db-importer: 7.3s

+`6.xml`: 18mb
+- osm-p2p-server: 720+ seconds (stopped recording)
+- osm-p2p-db-importer: 73.3s

+XML parsing happens up-front and is held in memory, so a lot of the common time between both goes to that.

+**TODO** streaming XML parsing

+## How does it work?

+A fresh import is a special case that lets us make a key assumption:

+1. No historic data (no data in the import is an earlier revision of other data)

+There is a *lot* of cost in ensuring consistency across the layers of `osm-p2p-*`, which can be potentially skipped if we know we don't need to worry about inconsistent data coming in.

+This module skips multiple layers, accepting OSM XML data and generating LevelDB batch operations directly, without the `osm-p2p-db`, `hyperkv`, and `hyperlog` layers of processing in between.
+This isn't very stable in the long-term (since the things under the blankets of these modules may change), but for now it makes for some very quick data insertions into a fresh DB.

 ## Usage

 ```js